mhdiirsyad/DIPSPORT-BE/README.md

 ## 🌟 Overview

-**DIPSPORT** is a comprehensive backend system designed for managing sports facility bookings at Universitas Diponegoro.
+**VENUE UNDIP** is a comprehensive backend system designed for managing sports facility bookings at Universitas Diponegoro.
 Built with modern technologies and best practices, it provides a robust GraphQL API for handling stadium reservations, facility management, and administrative operations.

 ### Key Highlights